 Pheromones are chemical substances that are produced and released into the environment by an animal.
 These pheromones are unique to each species of animal and play a role in establishing feelings of wellbeing and emotional stability.

 Let's take a look at DAP, the dog appeasing pheromone.
 Female dogs release this pheromone derived from the mammary glands soon after they give birth to help calm her puppies.
-A synthetic version, called Adaptil is safe, non-sedating and available in both a collar and diffuser formulation.
+A synthetic version, called Adaptil is safe, non-sedating and available in a collar, diffuser and spray formulation.
 The collar version must fit snug to the skin as body heat causes it to activate.
 Because the collar stays with the dog all the time, this is a good option for dogs who experience anxiety in multiple situations.
-The diffuser is ideal for creating a safe location such as a crate or to apply to bedding.
-It works quickly as soon as the alcohol evaporates and persists for a few hours.
+The diffuser is ideal for use in indoor areas in the room where your dog spends the most time.
+The spray is useful for creating a safe location such as a crate or to apply to bedding.
+It works quickly as soon as the alcohol evaporates and persists for up to 2 hours.